mongodb/specifications/source/auth/auth.md

 best user experience on upgrade and lowest technical risk of implementation is to require drivers to continue to not SASLprep usernames in SCRAM-SHA-256.

-Q: Should drivers support accessing Amazon EC2 instance metadata in Amazon ECS?\
-No. While it's possible to allow access to EC2 instance metadata in ECS, for security reasons, Amazon states it's best practice to avoid this.
+Q: Should drivers support accessing Amazon EC2 instance metadata in Amazon ECS?<br> No. While it's possible to allow access to EC2 instance metadata in ECS, for security reasons, Amazon states it's best practice to avoid this.
 (See [accessing EC2 metadata in ECS](https://aws.amazon.com/premiumsupport/knowledge-center/ecs-container-ec2-metadata/) and [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html))